Beaches Near New York City

 New York City may be a concrete jungle, but just beyond the skyline lies an entire world of sand, sea, and sun.
-Whether you're craving the energy of Coney Island, the inclusivity of Cherry Grove, or the solitude of Fort Tilden, these beach escapes offer more than just a break from the noise—they offer a new perspective.
+Whether you're craving the energy of Coney Island, the inclusivity of Cherry Grove, or the solitude of Fort Tilden, these beach escapes offer more than just a break from the noise.
+After a busy week at work as a New York local, these beaches offer me a new perspective.
 Some are just a subway ride away, others a ferry or scenic drive, but all deliver something New Yorkers secretly (and not-so-secretly) dream of: space to breathe.

 Best Beaches Near New York City